Aravind SA

 Aravind Subramanian, known by his stage name Aravind SA, is an Indian stand-up comedian.
-He initially worked as an assistant director in the Tamil film Arrambam (2013).
+He initially started as an assistant director in the Tamil film Arrambam (2013).
 He was voted one of the most desirable men in Chennai by the Times of India in 2017.
-He gained fame via stand-up comedy clips uploaded to YouTube, including from his first solo-show Madrasi Da, that criticized the Hindi song "Lungi Dance".
+He gained fame with stand-up comedy clips uploaded to YouTube, including from his first solo-show Madrasi Da, that criticized the Hindi song "Lungi Dance".
 His next stand-up comedy tour, I Was Not Ready Da, was released on Amazon Prime in 2020.
 His next tour We Need to Talk is taking place in cities across India, New Zealand, and Australia.